Rohini Mohan: Early life

 She was born on October 15, 1961, to M.S.
 Nagaraj (retired magistrate) and Anasuya Nagara in Mysore.
 Mohan began to sing as a child and participated in Makkala Karyakrama (children's programme) for All India Radio at age six.
 She was successful in interschool and inter-college competition and won best graduating student award most of the years.
 She studied Carnatic music under Smt.
 Lakshmi and sugama sangeetha under Smt.
 H. R. Leelavathy for over 12 years.
 She studied Hindustani classical music under Smt.
 Kushala Jagannath.
 She is an A-grade artist of AIR.

 She graduated from Mysore Medical College.
 Mohan married businessman Sri.
 M. S. Ram Mohan.
 Her daughter Ms. Surabhi Mohan is an engineer and singer and her son Mr. Sourabha Ram Mohan, is a C.A.

 Performance

 She performed under important banners in Karnataka.
 She has performed in Bombay, Delhi and Coimbatore.
+She also was invited to perform in Australia, where she sang selected verses of Mankutimmana Kagga.

-During 1979-80 she was sponsored by the Department of Information and broadcasting.
+During 1979-80 she was sponsored by the Department of Information and Broadcasting.
 She has given programs across Karnataka educating people on family planning.
 She is an A-grade artist of AIR.